Setting Up the Bare-Metal Infrastructure Provider

 50042

-: HTTP and GRPC API port, customizable via--api-port
+: HTTP and GRPC API port, customizable via --api-port

 : TFTP port used to provide iPXE binaries to PXE-booted machines

-At the time of writing, it is ghcr.io/siderolabs/omni-infra-provider-bare-metal:v0.1.0-beta.0
+At the time of writing, it is ghcr.io/siderolabs/omni-infra-provider-bare-metal:v0.1.0

 , and this is what we shall use in this tutorial.